Mexico City Bars & Nightlife

 Puebla 121, Colonia Roma

-By day, the Covadonga's denizens are generally old Spanish guys playing dominoes and eating traditional Asturian delicacies like tortilla espanola, but by night it's a whole different demographic that flocks here.
-Young local hipsters arrive around 7pm to begin their night out with a few beers—and shots—among friends.
-It's an old cantina—a traditional drinking den—and the futbol is always on TV, the aging waiters wear prim black vests over starchy white shirts, and the interiors haven't had a makeover in what feels like 50 years.
+By day, the Covadonga's denizens are generally old men playing dominoes and eating traditional Asturian delicacies like tortilla espanola, but by night it's a whole different demographic that flocks here.
+Young locals arrive around 7pm to begin their night out with a few beers—and shots—among friends.
+It's an old cantina—a traditional drinking den—and the futbol is always on TV, the waiters wear prim black vests over starchy white shirts, and the interiors haven't had a makeover in what feels like 50 years.
 It's comforting to know, though, that even in the Roma, one of the hippest parts of town, some places never change.

 Ometusco 87, Colonia Condesa

-The Condesa neighborhood is packed with hipster bars that are now past their prime, but Felina is tucked away enough that it still feels like a discovery.
-With its specialty rum-based cocktails and mid-century furnishings—which got a major revamp this year—it has a little bit of a Mad Men feel.
+The Condesa neighborhood is packed with bars that are now past their prime, but FELINA is tucked away enough that it still feels like a discovery.
+With its specialty rum-based cocktails and mid-century furnishings, it has a little bit of a Mad Men feel.
 The bar's arty crowd heads here after work and on lazy weekend afternoons to enjoy the drinks, watch the skilled bartenders, and listen to the great playlists of obscure soul which the bar is famous for.
 Get there late and you'll be standing.

 The city is somewhat overrun by mezcal bars, as the smoky agave-based drink has sky-rocketed in terms of popularity, but La Botica was one of the originals, and continues to support small, independent distilleries, which is why it makes our list.
 Their mezcals, which they serve neat with orange slices and traditional bar snacks on the side, are sourced from all parts of the country and like serious sommeliers, the staff are all passionate about provenance and tasting notes.
 It's a good first stop for a long night out, and it's also a great place to get an education on the ever-popular drink.